vidual/analytics/README.md

 ## Functions

 The `listing_data_to_JSON` function will take data collected from fields, perform validation and QA/QC for the collected data, and produce a JSON file.

+## License

+Copyright 2014 Vidual.
+All Rights Reserved.
+Proprietary and Confidential.